distributions-io/hypergeometric-cdf/README.md

 	<br>
 </div>

-where `m` is the number of white balls in urn and `n` is the number of black balls in urn and `k` is the number of draws.
+where `m` is the number of white balls in the urn, `n` is the number of black balls in the urn and `k` is the number of draws.

 ## Installation